arr-ai/arrai/docs/std-str.md

 ## `join(s <: array_of_string, delimiter <: string) <: string`

-It returns a string which is a concatenated string of each member of `s` delimited by the `delimiter`
+It returns a concatenated string with each member of `s` delimited by `delimiter`

 Usage: